RazanAlzahrani1/Stroke_Classification/Stroke_Classification_Report.md

 •	Numpy and Pandas for data manipulation

-•	Matplotlie and Seaborn and WordCloud for visualise data
+•	Matplotlie and Seaborn and for visualise data

 •	Sklearn

-• NLTK
+• mlxtend

-• Keras
+• imblearn

 ### Communication:

-The slides are provided  in <a href="https://prezi.com/view/nGNUmOHkqRuDGpmBNGdQ/">Presentation</a>.
+The slides are provided <a href="https://github.com/RazanAlzahrani1/Stroke_Classification/blob/main/Stroke_Classification_Presentation.pdf">here</a>, and proposal provided at <a href="https://github.com/RazanAlzahrani1/Stroke_Classification">Readme</a> file of the project.